 The idea to write the life story of this intriguing man was born partially out of my desire to reconcile two conflicting assessments I kept hearing of his life and ministry.
 Alfredo Del Rosso wasn't one to be ignored by either Italian or American colleagues.
 He also lived in an era when ethnocentrism and cultural insensitivity flourished unnoticed among church leaders.
 Because Alfredo Del Rosso was a strong personality, he came to be either revered or scorned.
 So it was partially out of a curiosity to discover who this man really was that gave birth to extensive research into his life.
 It turned out to be a delightful study.

-While Alfredo Del Rosso is no superhuman, he was a man who had been mastered by a dream of participating in a flourishing holiness movement in Italy.
+While Alfredo Del Rosso is no superhuman, he was a man who had been captivated by a dream of participating in a flourishing holiness movement in Italy.
 To Del Rosso's credit must be added the fact that (as Nazarene missiologist Paul Orjala pointed out) he is about the only leader of an independent work in one of the world mission areas who merged an existing work into the Church of the Nazarene and then stayed around and became a loyal Nazarene himself.
 Most other independent leaders who merged works into the Church of the Nazarene found it too difficult to give up the top spot and work within the lower ranks of the hierarchy of a larger organization.
 That Alfredo Del Rosso is a significant figure in Nazarene history can be seen by the fact that he has wound up being mentioned in the brief official denominational history at the beginning of the Nazarene Manual.

 recounted stories to me and scoured their memories and files to provide